TheOdinProject/curriculum/html_css/css_frameworks.md

 For these reasons, this lesson is designed to teach you _about_ frameworks and what their role is, but we **strongly recommend that you continue to focus on the fundamentals of CSS as you continue through the curriculum.**

-Trust us, doing so will make you a better developer in the end.
+Doing so will make you a better developer in the end.

 ### Learning Outcomes